Master Directions – Mortgage Guarantee Companies (Reserve Bank) Directions, 2016 (Updated as on November 22, 2019)

 3) No individual, association or body of individuals whether incorporated or not, partnership firm, company or company registered or incorporated under any law in force outside India shall, directly or indirectly, have any controlling interest in mortgage guarantee company;

-(vii) the Foreign Direct Investment to be eligible for investment in the equity of a mortgage guarantee company should have prior approval of Foreign Investment Promotion Board (FIPB).
-If the foreign entity which has received FIPB / FED approval is having substantial interest in the applicant mortgage guarantee company, it should be regulated by a home country financial regulator and should itself preferably be a mortgage guarantee company and have a good track record of operating as a mortgage guarantee company.
-However, the above clauses would not be applicable if the investor in the equity of a mortgage guarantee company is international financial institution;
+(vii) Foreign Direct Investment (FDI) Policy as notified from time to time by the Reserve Bank of India, shall apply to Mortgage Guarantee Companies.
+However, if the foreign entity has substantial interest in the applicant mortgage guarantee company, it should be regulated by a home country financial regulator and should itself preferably be a mortgage guarantee company and have a good track record of operating as a mortgage guarantee company.
+The above clauses would not be applicable if the investor in the equity of a mortgage guarantee company is international financial institution;

 (viii) that the public interest shall be served by the grant of certificate of registration to the mortgage guarantee company to commence or to carry on the business in India;